The Russian Navy’s Varyag at Chemulpo 1904:

 The Varyag after surrender – pounded to a wreck

-The Varyag was sold for scrap in 1920 but while under tow grounded on rocks near Lendalfoot on Scotland’s Firth of Clyde.
+The Varyag was salvaged by the Japanese, refurbished and taken into service under the name Soya.
+During World War 1, when Russia and Japan were allies, she was sold back to teh Russians, as were other captured ships, adn sent to Britain for an overhaul that was never competed.
+In the aftermath of the Russian Revolution she was taken over by the Royal Navy, which had no use for her.
+Varyag was finally sold for scrap in 1920 but, while under tow to teh breakers, grounded on rocks near Lendalfoot on Scotland’s Firth of Clyde.
 Here she was scrapped in situ and she is now commemorated by a spectacular monument which was unveiled in July 2006 in a ceremony attended by senior Russian politicians and navy personnel, veterans and local dignitaries.

 The Varyag’s last resting place, half a world away from the scene of her hopeless but heroic stand, was to be one that Captain Rudnev and his crew could never have imagined.